fbpx

 Avoid Modified Smartphones

-Modified smartphones don’t have the restrictions that electronic device manufacturers impose.
+Non human identity management is a critical aspect to consider when discussing modified smartphones.
+These devices don’t have the restrictions that electronic device manufacturers impose.
 They allow you to install unauthorized software, and external parties may control your device.
 It can be used to conduct cyber-attacks and other criminal activities without your knowledge.
+Ensuring proper non-human identity management protocols is essential to mitigate these risks.

 Encrypt and Minimize Visibility Into Device That Access Your Company Network